-- Does the policy response to the COVID crisis set new grounds for public-private collaboration in health, from discovery to distribution and use?
+- Does the policy response to the COVID-19 crisis set new grounds for long-term public-private collaboration in health, from discovery to distribution and use?

 - The European Commission is making the case for increased competences in health at the EU level.
 But are EU member states ready for this?

 Science|Business is bringing together a select group of high-level academic, industry and policy experts, from the EU, the US and international organisations, to draw a set of recommendations related to the purpose, the role and the governance of this new authority.
 A public roadmap will be published in February 2021.

 15:30 - Welcome